-In broad terms we conclude from these simulations that for much of the planet the observed abundance of these benzene, toluene, ethene and propene can be significantly

-15 influenced by a proportion of emissions from biomass burning, and that continued reductions in anthropogenic hydrocarbons will grow this impact.
+In broad terms we conclude from these simulations that for much of the planet the observed abundance of benzene, toluene, ethene and propene can be significantly influenced by emissions from biomass burning, and that continued reductions in anthropogenic hydrocarbons will enhance this impact.
 The effects are largely realised in the background environment and away from localised urban anthropogenic sources.